Packet-Batch/pktbatch-rs/README.md

 * Highly configurable packet generation with support for various protocols and custom payloads.
     * Hostname and DNS lookup support.
     * Supports generating random source and destination IP addresses, ports, and other header fields like the IP TTL and ID fields.
+* A watcher mode that displays real-time statistics and a graph of the current TX stats of the interface.
+    * This retrieves counters from the NIC itself written in the `/proc/net/dev` file.
+Therefore, displaying stats in the watcher mode should have minimal impact on the overall performance of packet generation!
+* Detailed logging of packet generation activity, including support for different log levels and log file management.
 * Support for executing multiple batches of packets with different configurations.
 * Command-line interface that includes arguments for overriding the first batch's configuration without modifying the configuration file on disk.

+#### 🚨 Experimental
+The Rust implementation of Packet Batch is currently in the early stages of development and is considered **experimental**!
+That said, I'm still fairly new to Rust and there may be some bugs and performance issues that need to be ironed out.

+However, from the testing I've concluded so far, everything should work and performance is actually better than the C version!!

+This is something I plan on looking into.
+This is likely due to how the AF_XDP sockets are setup and used in the Rust version, but I haven't had the time to verify this yet.

 ## 🛠️ Building
 ### XDP Tools (LibXDP, LibBPF, etc.)